ejmr/git-branch-notes/README.markdown

 git branch-notes
 ================

-`git branch-notes` is a Perl program that helps project maintainers keep a list of notes about all branches in a Git repository.
+git-branch-notes is a Perl program that helps project maintainers keep a list of notes about all branches in a Git repository.
 For example, a maintainer can use this program to help keep track of branches that he needs to merge, or not merge, or branches that have